Was a pretty good rugby player in his day, still remembered in Limerick City for his tackling ability.

 Is one of a few actors to appear in two Best Picture winners from the 1990s.
 He appeared in 1992's Best Picture, Unforgiven (1992), and 2000's Best Picture, Gladiator (2000).
 Others in the same category are Colin Firth, who appeared in The English Patient (1996) and Shakespeare in Love (1998) and Ralph Fiennes, who appeared in Schindler's List (1993) and The English Patient (1996).
 Fiennes later followed Harris into the Harry Potter films.

-Well known for being a "method actor", Harris was once told that he would play the role of a filthy character, and so he went for a long time without bathing to fit in to the character better, much to the chagrin of his co-stars, who claimed that they could smell him coming a long way away.
+Well known for being a "method actor", he was once told that he would play the role of a filthy character, and so he went for a long time without bathing to fit in to the character better, much to the chagrin of his co-stars, who claimed that they could smell him coming a long way away.

 He spent the last 12 years of his life living in Room 758 at the world-famous Savoy Hotel in London.
 His room was located in the "Courtside" section of the hotel.
 It did have a view of the river, but not as fine a view as the "Hotel" section riverside rooms.
 He only had his room cleaned once a week and very rarely notified the hotel that he was out of his room, so they had to check his door ten times a day to see if his "Do Not Disturb" sign flipped around to say "Make Up My Room".